leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **What is rough consensus and how it can improve decision making efficiency**

 Decision making becomes more difficult as your organisation grows.
 You want to involve everyone and make them feel included, but that could spiral into multiple meetings where people give input but nothing gets done.
-[This summary of decision making principles by Devon Zuegel](https://devonzuegel.com/post/no-kings-how-do-you-make-good-decisions-efficiently-in-a-flat-organization "Devon") \[30\] has advice I haven't seen before:
+[This summary of IETF decision making principles by Devon Zuegel](https://devonzuegel.com/post/no-kings-how-do-you-make-good-decisions-efficiently-in-a-flat-organization "Devon") \[30\] has advice I haven't seen before:

 > We reject: kings, presidents and voting.